 ACT3 Psychology workshops

-Join former Royal Ballet Principal dancer Jaimie Persson and Ross McIntosh, Organisational Psychologists and experts in Acceptance and Commitment Therapy (ACT), for a series of online training events this Autumn, exclusively for current and former DCD Partner Company dancers, and a small number of company staff.
+Join former Royal Ballet Principal dancer Jaimie Persson and Ross McIntosh, Organisational Psychologists and experts in Acceptance and Commitment Therapy (ACT), for a series of online training events open to all current and former professional dancers in the UK regardless of genre age and location.

 Jaimie and Ross will demonstrate how to use the ACT model to build psychological flexibility, creativity and resilience.

 The workshops are fun and creative and will focus on teaching you how to use a full range of ACT techniques, that can be applied to a range of life challenges.
 The sessions will combine theory, discussion and practice of the key techniques.
 Participation is always voluntary and everyone will leave with handy tools that can be used independently.

 You can register for just one session or multiple.
 Sessions are being run monthly throughout 2021 (except July and December).
 If your schedule changes please let us know firstname.lastname@example.org so we can make space available for others.

 All sessions will take place via Zoom.
 For any access needs please contact email@example.com or call +44 (0)20 7831 1449, we will be happy to support you.

 1. Making the most of your dance downtime